syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.getCheckedNodesIndex(); // All checked TreeView nodes indexes will be returned as array.
+treeObj.getCheckedNodesIndex(); // All the checked TreeView node indexes are returned as array.
 </script>{% endhighlight %}